 Most companies, big or small, have a usual four-year vesting schedule for equity grant with one year cliff (ignoring exceptions).
 But most of the time, recruiters are compensated upfront almost as soon as candidate accepts the offer.
 Notice the misalignment of incentives.
 While companies are looking to hire someone for a longer duration, they are inherently rewarding recruiters can find “selectable” candidates who are just good enough to clear interviews since anything more would be a waste of effort with no regards to “fit” (technical and otherwise).
 Even weird is that since most recruiters work on contract basis for short durations, there is an incentive for them to get the candidate who joined the previous company to interview at his/her new contractor company.
 I have heard a few strange stories narrating the same.

-Why not compensate recruiters in terms of fraction of (salary + equity grant) of the hired engineer over next four years too?
+Why not compensate recruiters regarding the fraction of (salary + equity grant) of the hired engineer over the next four years too?

-- to focus on candidate who will show stability – work for at least 4 years.
+- to focus on a candidate who will show stability – work for at least four years.

-- to focus on candidate who will be better than average – since more money/equity the candidate earns, the more reward recruiter will get.
+- To focus on a candidate who will be better than average – since more money/equity the candidate earns, the more reward recruiter will get.

-- to focus on candidate who is a better fit – since a better fit is most likely to show stability as well as stay for long term with the company.
+- To focus on a candidate who is a better fit – since a better fit is most likely to show stability as well as stay for long-term with the company.

-- to track candidates who are good – since maintaining a long term (~10-20 years) with such candidates will be more fruitful.
+- To track candidates who are right – since maintaining a 10-20 years relationship with such candidates will be more fruitful.

-- to focus on company whose equity will be meaningful – since a part of their compensation is in equity.
+- To focus on a company whose equity will be meaningful – since a part of their compensation is in equity.